Fujifilm X-Pro2 Review

 Fujifilm X-Pro2 vs. X-Pro3

 I will not be able to draw conclusions until I have had a chance to fully test the X-Pro3.
 I should have an X-Pro3 for testing soon.
-I will, however, touch on some of the most significant differences, some promising and some which are somewhat controversial.
+I will, however, touch on some of the most significant differences, some promising, and some that are somewhat controversial.

-Before the X-Pro3 launch, I took a look at my X-Pro2 and could really only come up with five things I was hoping to see.
-I had no knowledge of what was coming.
-The new 26.1-megapixel X-Trans IV sensor was already expected as we had seen this on the X-T3.
+Before the X-Pro3 launch, I took a look at my X-Pro2 and could only come up with five things I hoped to see.
+I did not know what was coming.
+The new 26.1-megapixel X-Trans IV sensor was already expected, as it was seen on the X-T3.

 At this point, I have only had a brief hands-on with the X-Pro3 in Copenhagen.
 At first glance, I found the overall feel on par with the X-Pro2.

-I tried the standard black and the new titanium finish looked okay but it did not feel or look leaps and bounds better.
+I tried the standard black, and the new titanium finish looked okay, but it didn't feel or look significantly better.
 I would love to try the Dura Black or Dura Silver.

-The eyepiece problem has been fixed, looks way better, and the diopter can now be locked properly so you won’t move it inadvertently.
+The eyepiece problem has been fixed, looks way better, and the diopter can now be adequately locked so that you won’t move it inadvertently.
 Awesome.
-The video specs were improved and the X-Pro3 is now a more viable option in that department.
+The video specs were improved, and the X-Pro3 is now a more viable option in that department.

 The Classic Neg. film simulation looks very promising.
 The battery is unchanged.

 The controversial part of the X-Pro3 revolves around the rear LCD, which is now hidden.
-You have to flip the screen down in order to see your images or make menu changes using the LCD.
+You need to flip the screen down to see your images or make menu changes using the LCD.

-On the back of the camera, you will have a small LED showing film simulations.
+On the back of the camera, you'll find a small LED that shows film simulations.
 Just like old film slips put in the rear panel of film cameras.
 Cool or gimmicky?
 I am not sure yet.

-You also have the ability to show shooting information like on the X-H1.
+You can also view shooting information like on the X-H1.
 This sounds promising.
 However, it won’t work in the dark when you really need it.
 I want to try the camera before passing further judgment on the flip-down rear LCD and back panel display.

 Update: